microsoft/vscode-docs/docs/languages/typescript.md

 ## tsconfig.json

 Typically the first step in any new TypeScript project is to add in a `tsconfig.json` file.
-This defines the TypeScript project settings such as the compiler options and the files that should be included.
+This defines the TypeScript [project settings](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) such as the compiler options and the files that should be included.
 To do this, open up the folder where you want to store your source and add in a new file named `tsconfig.json`.
-Once in this file IntelliSense will help you along the way.
+Once in this file, IntelliSense will help you along the way.

 ![jsconfig.json IntelliSense](images/typescript/jsconfigintellisense.png)